Richard Chesher Ph.D. CV

 - Publications and Productions

-Author and Publisher of Rocket Guide to Vanuatu website, Vanuatu Vacations Website and the Rocket Guide to Vanuatu CD-ROM training media for travel professionals.
+Author and Publisher of Rocket Guide to Vanuatu website, and the Rocket Guide to Vanuatu DVD training media for travel professionals.

 Author and publisher of Rocket Guide to New Caledonia website and the French version Ile de Nouvelle Caledonie and the CD-ROM training media for travel professionals.